AllStarLink/ASL3-Manual/docs/adv-topics/privatenodes.md

 ```

 As you can see, all three servers have entries in their `[nodes]` context that identify the node number, the IP address (or domain name), and port (if not default) of the each other's private nodes.
 This will allow all of them to be able to connect to each other.

+See the section on [Multiple Nodes on the Same Network](./multinodesnetwork.md) for other considerations and tips on testing.

 Remember, a private node can do practically anything you can do with a public node.
 So, for example, one of those private nodes in the example above could be configured as an Echolink node, but only the nodes you have control of can access it (instead of any public node).
 Likewise, one of those private nodes could be connected to a UHF link to some other analog system, and this would let you "link in" to that system from your ASL node, but the public can't.